terrajobst/AspNetCore.Docs.tr-tr/aspnetcore/client-side/libman/libman-cli.md

 ### <a name="options"></a>Seçenekler

-`libman restore` Komutu için aşağıdaki seçenekler kullanılabilir:
+`libman restore` komutu için aşağıdaki seçenekler kullanılabilir:

 [!INCLUDE [standard-cli-options](../../includes/libman-cli/standard-cli-options.md)]